MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-network.md

 3. In the **Uplink Port Profile** list, select the uplink port profile that you want to apply.
 The list contains the uplink port profiles that've been added to the logical switch that you selected.
 If a profile seems to be missing, review the configuration of the logical switch and then return to this property tab.
 Select **OK** to finish.
 > [!NOTE]
 > If you didn't create the virtual switch earlier and do it now, the host might temporarily lose network connectivity when VMM creates the switch.
 4. Repeat the steps as needed.
 If you apply the same logical switch and uplink port profile to two or more adapters, the two adapters might be teamed, depending on a setting in the logical switch.
-To find out if they will be teamed, open the logical switch properties, select the **Uplink** tab, and view the **Uplink mode** setting.
+To find out if they'll be teamed, open the logical switch properties, select the **Uplink** tab, and view the **Uplink mode** setting.
 If the setting is **Team**, the adapters will be teamed.
-The specific mode in which they will be teamed is determined by a setting in the uplink port profile.
+The specific mode in which they'll be teamed is determined by a setting in the uplink port profile.
 5. After applying the logical switch, you can check the network adapter settings and verify whether they're in compliance with the switch:
     - Select **Fabric**> **Networking** > **Logical Switches** > **Home** > **Show** > **Hosts**.
     - In **Logical Switch Information for Hosts**, verify the settings. **Fully compliant** indicates that the host settings are compliant with the logical switch. **Partially compliant** indicates some issues.
 Check the reasons in **Compliance errors**. **Non compliant** indicates that none of the IP subnets and VLANs defined for the logical network are assigned to the physical adapter.
 Select the switch > **Remediate** to fix this.
-    - If you have a cluster, check each node.
+    - If you've a cluster, check each node.

 ::: moniker range="sc-vmm-2019"
 >[!NOTE]